bge-barcoding/BeeGees/README.md

 ## Generate input sample CSV file ##
-- This can be created manually, or via the [sample-processing](https://github.com/bge-barcoding/sample-processing) workflow.
+- This can be created manually, or via the [sample-processing](https://github.com/bge-barcoding/sample-processing) workflow if working from specimen metadata downloaded from the Barcode of Life Data System (BOLD).
 - The file must contain the following headers: **'ID', 'forward', and 'taxid' _OR_ 'phylum->species'**.
 The `reverse` column is not required if running SE Ultima data.
   - `ID`: Unique sample identifier.
 Due to regex matching and statistics aggregation, the sample ID will be considered as the string before the first underscore. **It is therefore recommended that sample names do not use '_' characters.** E.g. BSNHM002-24 instead of BSNHM002_24, or P3-1-A10-2-G1 instead of P3_1_A10_2_G1.
   - `forward`: Absolute path to the forward (R1) read file.
 In fastq/fq format, either gzipped or not.
 For SE/Ultima runs, this is the only read file required.